nwtgck/http-knocking/README.md

-                                       Server Error response [default: "1.15.2"] --enable-empty-response              Enable empty response (NOTE: Not empty HTTP body)               [default: false]
+                                       Server Error response [default: "1.15.2"] --enable-empty-response              Enable empty response (NOTE: Not empty HTTP body)               [default: false] --enable-knocking-update             Enable auto knocking-update
+                                                                [default: false]
+  --knocking-update-interval-sec       Interval millis of auto knocking-update
+                                                                 [default: 1800]
+  --min-knocking-length                Min knocking length used in
+                                       knocking-update              [default: 6]
+  --max-knocking-length                Max knocking length used in
+                                       knocking-update              [default: 8]
+  --n-knockings                        The number of knocking sequence
+                                                                    [default: 3]
+  --webhook-url                        Webhook URL used in knocking-update --webhook-template-path              Webhook template file path used in
+                                       knocking-update
 ```

  `--auto-close-millis` option makes your server more secure because it closes automatically by time.